-We conduct canine behavioural assessments for and on behalf of various fostering and adoption agencies.
+We conduct canine behavioural assessments for and on behalf of various organisations specialising in fostering and adoption agencies.

 - Psychological profile of dog and owner